i-dot-ai/redbox/DEVELOPER_SETUP.md

 ## Building and running the project

-To view all of the build commands, check the `Makefile` that can be found [here](https://github.com/i-dot-ai/redbox-copilot/blob/main/Makefile).
+To view all the build commands, check the `Makefile` that can be found [here](https://github.com/i-dot-ai/redbox-copilot/blob/main/Makefile).

-The project currently consists of multiple docker images needed to run the project in it's entirety.
+The project currently consists of multiple docker images needed to run the project in its entirety.
 If you only need a subsection of the project running, for example if you're only editing the django app, you can run a subset of the images.
 The images currently in the project are:

 - `elasticsearch`
 - `kibana`
 - `embedder`
 - `ingester`
 - `minio`
-- `miniocreatebuckets`
 - `redis`
 - `core-api`
 - `db`